-The organization had implemented an internal audit program and was conducting internal audits at planned intervals.
+The organization had implemented an internal audit program and was conducting internal audits at planned intervals (yearly).
 The audit program was planned, taking into consideration the status and importance of the processes and area to be audited, as well as the results of previous audits.
 The audit criteria, scope, interval, and methods were defined and recorded.
 Auditors were selected to ensure objectivity and impartiality of the audit process.
 Auditors did not audit their own work.
-The non-conformities identified were successfully addressed by a CAPA process.
+A sample of auditors' training records were reviewed and found appropriate.
+All nonconformities identified were captured and followed using the organization's CAPA process.
+The nonconformities identified during the inspection were addressed through a CAPA plan.